-Scientific and initial screening:
+Scientific and primary screening:

-issued by the International Committee of Medical Journal Editors (ICMJE)
+issued by the International Committee of Medical Journal Editors (ICMJE) complies.

 Human and Animal Rights: